A room of one’s own

 Lighting

-For painting I much prefer the shade side of a building and mostly artificial lighting.
-You can turn all that off and see your work in lovely soft or mood lighting when you want, but I figure if my work looks good in harsh fluorescent light, it’s usually going to look utterly fabulous in flattering light.
+For painting I much prefer the shade side of a building and mostly strong, cold artificial lighting.
+You can look at your work in lovely soft, mood lighting when you want, but I figure if my work looks good in harsh fluorescent light, it’s usually going to look utterly fabulous in flattering light.

 Inspo